Real-World Evaluation of two Cooperative Intersection Management Approaches: Related Work

 Although non-learning approaches are still prevalent in AIM, machine learning is also gaining traction in connected automated driving.
 In~\cite{cui2022coopernaut}, it is proposed to leverage collective perception to improve the performance of local planning algorithms.
-The planning task only considers one AV without cooperative objective, though.
+The planning task only considers one automated vehicle without cooperative objective, though.
 Due to lack of ground-truth data for training, learning-based approaches to AIM typically rely on RL.
 Such a learning-based approach is proposed by~\cite{wu2019dcl-aim} that suggests to train a policy through RL to choose from a restricted action space that ensures collision-free maneuvers.
-Cooperative maneuvers can only be initiated implicitly by vehicle behavior because there is no explicit communication between the involved vehicles.
-In our previous works~\cite{klimke2022cooperative,klimke2022enhanced}, we have proposed a flexible graph-based scene representation and an RL training scheme for AIM in fully automated traffic.
-It was shown that the model outperforms a FIFO baseline and generalizes within certain limits to intersection layouts not encountered during training.

-Fewer researchers have tackled the intersection management task for much more challenging mixed traffic and especially scenarios with a vast majority of HDVs, which will be prevalent in the near future.
-Dresner and Stone extended their cell reservation system from previous works by different fallback modes in~\cite{dresner_sharing_2007}.
-Those modes use dynamically controlled traffic light phases to allow safe crossing of HDVs, which still provides comparable efficiency results at a rate of \SI{5}{\percent} HDVs.
-Bento et~al. employ a similar system that switches traffic lights to green for individual vehicles \cite{bento_intelligent_2013}.
-Their system reserves cells for HDVs on all possible turning lanes assuming a velocity interval to predict the maximum intersection occupancy intervals, which works well for a low percentage of HDVs.
-Commonly, the gains of approaches for mostly CAV traffic deteriorate in an environment with a lot of HDVs.

-The approach proposed in our previous work in~\cite{mertens2022cooperative}, which we extended for this paper, is specifically designed to also work with a high HDV rate.
-It employs a multi-scenario prediction represented in a probabilistic decision tree and optimizes the expected efficiency by maneuvers between the present CAVs.
-Thereby, already a deployment rate of \SI{40}{\percent} CAVs yields to a noticeable overall efficiency gain which also benefits the HDVs.
+However, this approach is designed for CAV-only traffic and the evaluation relies solely on simulations.